omkar1127/Audible_web_scraping_using_Selenium/README.md

-# 📘🎧 Audible Web Scraper
+# 📘🎧 AudioCrawler

 ## 📌 Overview
-This project is a Python-based web scraper built using **Selenium**, designed to extract audiobook information from the Audible website using a **headless Chrome browser**.
+AudioCrawler is a Python-based web scraper project built using **Selenium**, designed to extract audiobook information from the Audible website using a **headless Chrome browser**.
 It navigates through multiple pages and collects structured data for further analysis.

 ### 🔍 Data Extracted
 - **Title**